Modular symmetry anomaly in magnetic flux compactification: Abstract

 \section{Abstract}

-We study modular symmetry anomalies in four-dimensional low-energy effective field theory derived from six-dimensional super $U(N)$ Yang-Mills theory with magnetic flux compactification.
-The gauge symmetry $U(N)$ breaks to $U(N_a) \times U(N_b)$ by magnetic fluxes.
+We study modular symmetry anomalies in four-dimensional low-energy effective field theory, which is derived from six-dimensional supersymmetric $U(N)$ Yang-Mills theory by magnetic flux compactification.
+The gauge symmetry $U(N)$ is broken to $U(N_a) \times U(N_b)$ by magnetic fluxes.
 It is found that Abelian subgroup of the modular symmetry corresponding to discrete part of $U(1)$ can be anomalous, but other elements independent of $U(1)$ in the modular symmetry are always anomaly-free.